GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

    ![proceed-to-mfa-setup](assets/support/more-info-required.png ':size=500')

 ## Step 3.
-Configure and verify MFA for TechPass account
+Configure and verify multi-factor authentication(MFA) for TechPass account

-  ?> This document guides you to configure Microsoft authenticator as your MFA.
-We recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.
+  ?> This document guides you to configure Microsoft Authenticator as your MFA.
+We recommend Microsoft Authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

-  1. Install Microsoft Authenticator on your mobile device.
+  1. Install Microsoft Authenticator on your mobile phone.

   2. Click **Next** on your computer.

     ![vendor-mfa-1](assets/support/vendor-mfa-1-new.png)

-  3. On your mobile device, open Microsoft **Authenticator** and select **+ Add account** > **Work or School account**.
+  3. On your mobile phone, open Microsoft **Authenticator** and select **+ Add account** > **Work or School account**.
   4. Select **Scan a QR code**.
   5. Go back to your computer and click **Next**.

     ![vendor-mfa-2](assets/support/vendor-mfa-2-new.png)

   6. Scan the QR code on your computer screen and click **Next**.
-Your TechPass account gets activated and linked to the authenticator app.
+Your TechPass account gets activated and linked to the Authenticator app.

      ![vendor-scan-qr-code](assets/support/vendor-mfa-3-new.png)